aplosdev/docs/pages/guide/index.md

 ## Start Writing!

 With the configuration set up, you can now start creating and editing your files.
-Utilize the `pages` folder to add new pages and [customize the Navigation Island](./edit-navigation.md) to suit your preferences.
+Utilize the `pages` folder to add new pages and [customize the project](./edit-configuration.md) to suit your preferences.

 ---